It should come as no surprise that the Duggar family is worth a lot of money.

 Speaking Out

-In addition to spreading their message on paper, the Duggar are also in demand as in demand as public speakers, often earning up as much as $25,000 for a single engagement.
+Several members of the Duggar clan (all of them female) are still in demand as public speakers, often earning up as much as $25,000 for a single engagement.

 Sponsored Content